The navy suit holds a singularly iconic status in the vast tapestry of menswear.

 The key here is to make sure that the colors don’t clash with your suit.
 An easy way to avoid this is to choose a shirt with white as a foundation color.

-Never wear a striped suit, striped shirt, and a striped tie together.
-You can, however, wear a striped shirt and striped tie if the stripes are of a different scale.
+Never wear a striped suit, striped shirt, and striped tie together.
+You can, however, wear a striped shirt and a striped tie if the stripes are on different scales.

 Since navy is one of the most versatile shades on the color wheel, it’s hard to mismatch your shoes with a navy suit.
 You can match it with black, brown, or even burgundy shoes.